tshu-w/ember/data/ali/README.md

 # Constructed Benchmarks

 This directory holds the benchmarks we constructed, including four categories, four scenarios and corresponding imbalanced versions.
+The packaged images can be downloaded from [here](https://1drv.ms/u/s!AlCpSo470WIyopk6X3cgTHPPmR6aPw) or using the [download script](../../scripts/download_images.sh).
+Since the whole corpus is too large, please contact us if you need it.

 For more information on this, please refer to the original [paper](https://arxiv.org/abs/2205.05889) and the following sections.

 ## Filename Explanation